RammVI/Error-Formulation/README.md

 # Error-Formulation

-Refines grids, based on adjoint error formulations of the Solvation Energy.
+Refines grids obtained from MSMS or NanoShaper, based on adjoint error formulations of the Solvation Energy.

 ## Requirements
   The following softwares are needed to run this code.